lirmm/waves-demo/docs/installation.rst

         wqueue and wpurge command allow you to control daemon, available commands are start|stop|status

-2. Configure the web server:
+2. Configure the production web server:
 -----------------------------

     2.1 Production settings: